Get Unparalleled Legal Instruction

 Participating in an online program will not deter you from networking.
 You will connect with your classmates and professors through the online learning platform.
 For coursework, you will conduct interviews with industry experts, giving you prime access to professionals working in your current or future industry.

-William & Mary MLS Application Deadlines for Fall 2024
+William & Mary MLS Application Deadlines for Spring 2025

 15